rsvim/rfc/2-EventLoop.md

 ## Context

-The event loop is simply a global instance of data structure that contains everything inside the editor:
+The context is a global data structure instance that contains all the data for the editor:

 - UI widget tree (contains windows, cursor, statusline, etc) and canvas.
 - Buffers.